faizinuha/StarLaWeb/README.md

 2. Go to phpMyAdmin, create a `blog` database, then import the downloaded SQL file.
 3. For database issues, contact us at: rtxalham@gmail.com

+# GitHub Repository
+You can find the repository at [StarLaWeb GitHub Repository](https://github.com/faizinuha/StarLaWeb.git).

 ---

 If you like, consider donating: [https://saweria.co/C02V](https://saweria.co/C02V)